 One of the reasons for our success is the large number of contacts our personal injury claims solicitors have developed across Europe and beyond.

-Neil Lorimer, partner and head of the personal injury department here at Lanyon Bowdler, is a member of PEOPIL (Pan European Organisation of Personal Injury Lawyers), as is associate solicitor Louise Howard.
+Neil Lorimer, partner in the personal injury department here at Lanyon Bowdler, is a member of PEOPIL (Pan European Organisation of Personal Injury Lawyers), as is associate solicitor Louise Howard.
 They have acted on behalf of clients who have suffered injuries in many different locations worldwide.

 It may seem like claiming compensation for an accident or illness abroad is hugely complicated, with different laws and languages adding to the confusion, but our specialists are experienced in dealing with these types of claims, and will liaise with all the necessary organisations involved on your behalf.